OIEIEIO/MoonWalker-HUD/README.md

 the idea : to inspire future space walkers with an AI (organized intelligence) assisted HUD (Heads Up Display) aka helmet visor overlay

-- a text and visual search tool for your helmet aka MW-HUD

 Take a glimpse at what the future holds for Space Walkers